The Expat Executive in Mexico

 A Political Refugee's Chronicles, Observations, Tips, as Well as Some Business & Political Commentary

-On November 5th, 2024 we made the decision to move to Mexico.
 We had a lease on a mansion in Texas that went through March of 2025 but our landlord had repeatedly violated the terms of the lease and so, with the threat of a lawsuit, we were able to negotiate terminating the lease at the end of January, without penalty.

 We crossed the border on January 28th with a dog, a cat and a small Tesla Model 3 stuffed with everything possible.
 At that time, it was easy and fast to just cross the border and drive to our new city.
 They didn’t even look at our passports!
 I journaled every experience daily.